Deltares/dfm_tools/README.md

 	- ``conda activate dfm_tools_env``
 	- ``python -m pip install -e .`` (pip developer mode, any updates to the local folder by github (with ``git pull``) are immediately available in your python.
 It also installs all required packages)
 	- test if dfm_tools is properly installed by printing the version number: ``python -c "import dfm_tools; print(dfm_tools.__version__)"``
+	- do not forget to install shapely and cartopy in your venv (see normal installation manual)
-- Optional: link to your venv from Spyder (then no separate Spyder installation necessary in venv)
+- REMOVE THIS PART DUE TO CARTOPY ISSUES WITH THIS METHOD IF SPYDER IS NOT UP TO DATE, AND ALL THE KNOWN BUGS?
+Optional: link to your venv from Spyder (then no separate Spyder installation necessary in venv)
 	- alternative: you can also start spyder via Anaconda Navigator, after selecting your venv
 	- open command line and navigate to dfm_tools github folder, e.g. C:\\DATA\\dfm_tools
 	- ``conda activate dfm_tools_env``